 You can evaluate the Fair Market Value of an asset based on information about its recent purchase or sales price.

 This method helps you determine the value of purchasing or building an asset or property using a similar asset.
 It helps you prepare a tax return or file an insurance claim.
+This method can be used when the asset under consideration is unique in nature and there is limited means for comparison.

-Real estate agents often provide you with a list of sale prices for neighbouring homes or properties when you intend to sell a property.
+Real estate agents often provide you with a list of sale prices for neighboring homes or properties when you intend to sell a property.
 This is known as a comparable value.
 You can determine an asset’s FMV using comparable costs.
 This is also known as Market Approach.

 You can hire an expert appraiser to know a property’s valuation.
 The expert will provide you with your property’s FMV.

 The income approach assesses the FMV based on the future cash flows the asset is expected to generate.
 This method involves discounting these future cash flows to their present value using an appropriate discount rate.
+This method can also be used if the asset is unique and means for comparison is limited, and significant benefits are expected to flow from the asset.

 It is assumed that marketing price data often contains errors.
 Thus, to assess the normal share price, you need to consider the average trading price of a particular day.
 Thus, the Fair Market Value of a share is determined by the latest trading price of a publicly-traded company.